kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

         To easily revert back to the old state reset or disable the `replace with` property on the old class.

     If the base data is not available then the plugin default is to disable `replace with`.

+    To easily identify which class is replaced with something else, we show a second class preview box in the classes list.
+    For example in the screenshot above "DTM 2014" is replaced with "DTM 2013", but "DTM 2013" is not replaced itself.

+    Note that replacements can have multiple steps.
+    For example if class "A" has set `replace with` to "B" and "B" itself is replaced by "C" then "A" will actually also be replaced with "C".
+    This is also reflected in the replacement class preview box.

 ## Misc colors